hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 ## Flashing a new rootfs
 {% include alert.html content="All commands start from the twmanu shell." alert="Note"  icon="svg-info" color="blue" %}

-- Transfer the new mtd on the stick via tftp
+- Transfer the new mtd on the stick via tftp:
 ```
 linuxshell
 tftp -gr mtd2.mod.bin TFTP_SERVER_IP
 ```
 - Flash it on the standby partition.
 You can use `system` and then `show actimage` to get the current active image.
 Check `/proc/mtd` for the right mtds.
 Usually:
-- if the currect active image is A the mtd in use is mtd2
+- if the currect active image is A, mtd2 is in use
-- If the current active image is B the mtd in use is mtd3
+- If the current active image is B, mtd3 is in use
 ```
 linuxshell
 mtd -e /dev/mtd2 write /tmp/mtd2.mod.bin /dev/mtd2
 ```
-- Switch to the new image
+- Switch to the new image:
 ```
 system
 set actimage a
 ```
-- Reboot the ONT
+- Reboot the ONT:
 ```
 system
 reboot